BobCochran/mongoimg/README.md

 ## API Reference

+The presentation slides given at my talk to the group are in the presentation_materials folder.
+Reading the deck is a good first step in working with the code.

 To understand how the scripts work, first read app.js.
 Then read Article2.js.

 MongoDB, the company, supports an API driver for Node.js.
 It is called 'mongodb'.
 Documentation is available on the